 One thing that the Iowa State Fair does do right is its architecture.
 This year there were no large building projects undertaken but there were several smaller projects and as typical these are always gems for the aficionado to seek out.
 This year those who search will not be disappointed, if you are a follower of such architectural wonders.
 The latest addition to Expo Hill (right next to the large wind turbine) is a uniquely-designed covered structure which provides a new location for free entertainment.
 The idea is to have solar panels attached to a portion of the stretch fabric skin covering the frame.
 As of this writing the fabric is being installed and the solar panels may or may not make the cut.
 Of course, if the panels do get installed as envisioned they will provide a portion of the venue’s power needs.

 Another very interesting new project has a high probability of going unnoticed by most fairgoers.
 It is partly because it is an addition to a lesser known building on the grounds – unless you are an avid 4-H person.
-We are of course talking about a small expansion to the 4-H building.
+We are of course talking about a small expansion to the 4-H building (located near the Horse Barn and other Livestock Barns).
 The project quite simply is a new entry to the west façade.
 Programmatically, the space is part entry, ticket booth and storage room, but it is a nice little architectural feature and has a nice spatial quality, and use of materials on its interior.
 Even though it is a contemporary structure it has not forgotten its roots and fits in well with the existing historic building from the exterior.

 There are many amazing acts and displays of wonderful things at the Iowa State Fair.
 Once again, we might be biased but we think, besides your food favorites the architecture once should have no problem stealing the show!